 15 BEST WALKS IN FRANZ JOSEF – The Ultimate Guide

 Franz Josef is known for its stunning natural beauty and glacier tours.
 The town is surrounded by lush rainforest and home to the Franz Josef Glacier, one of the most accessible glaciers in the world.
-There are several walks in Franz Josef that offer you the opportunity to explore this beautiful area on foot.
-From easy forest walks that give you glimpses of the glacier, to more demanding hikes that gets you closer to the terminal face of the glacier.
+Several walks in Franz Josef offer you the opportunity to explore this beautiful area on foot.
+From easy forest walks that give you glimpses of the glacier, to more demanding hikes that get you closer to the terminal face of the glacier.
 But also heli hiking is a great way of getting up close to the Franz Josef Glacier!
 In this complete guide you’ll find the best Franz Josef walks including all the info you need to know about hiking in Franz Josef.

 Best time for walks in Franz Josef